kimcchen/CSCE435_Project/Report.md

 ## 4. Performance Evaluation

-- Bitonic Sort:
+- Bitonic Sort
   <img width="1358" alt="image" src="https://github.com/user-attachments/assets/bf0dec61-25b5-4a4a-8938-961166a13d00">
   The graph indicates that the speedup maxes out around 512 processes, with the speedup become significantly higher at around 128 processes.
 We can see from this that using 512 processes would be the most efficient for sorting a randomized array size of 2^16.
-- Sample Sort:
+- Sample Sort
   ![Screenshot 2024-11-04 at 10 52 20 AM](https://github.com/user-attachments/assets/79f364f6-5c16-4d16-9376-f8e8040046e0)

   - Strong scaling speedup for different input types with problem size 2^26.
 Sample Sort shows good scaling up to 64 processes with sorted arrays achieving the best speedup.
 Performance degrades beyond 64 processes due to communication overhead.